efebalun/SessionHeroV1/README.md

 ## Development

-This project use inlnie React script with old scroll manual labor.
-No build tools, no npm run or build.
-Only elbow greese.
+This project includes React and ReactDOM via script tags.
+No build tools, no npm run, no build—just elbow grease.

-Make some changes, zip everything, go to Chrome > Extensions and use "Load unpacked" button to test right away.
+To test immediately, zip everything, go to Chrome > Extensions, and click "Load unpacked".

-To make it publish ready, go to Chrome > Extensions and use "Pack extension" button.
+To make it publish-ready, go to Chrome > Extensions and click "Pack extension".

 ## License